Adnan9011/movie_archive_kmp/README.md

 ### Version Catalog:

-Utilizes a version catalog for easy management of library versions and dependencies.
+Utilizes a version catalogue for easy management of library versions and dependencies.

 ## Getting Started